Vehicle registration plates of Montenegro: Diplomatic license plates

 Vehicles operated by foreign embassies, consulates, consular and diplomatic staff and various international organizations have been given plates with a distinguishing format of two (or three) numbers, one letter, three numbers, e.g., 12(3)–X–456.
 Vehicle owned by a diplomat, by accredited non-diplomatic staff or by a consular carries a plate with characters printed in yellow on a white background while the vehicle owned by a foreign press agency, a foreign cultural representative or by an office of a foreign company and/or its staff, has plates with characters printed in black on a white background, as normal ones.

 The first group of two/three numbers (123) identifies the country or organization to which the plate has been issued, the second group of three numbers (456) is a serial number.
 The letter in the middle (X) is denoting the status of the owner.

 List of codes by country (not complete):

-Agriculture plates
+Agricultural plates

-Montenegro also has agriculture plates.
-These plates are used by agriculture machines like tractors etc. The plates consist of two-letter code of the municipality where the vehicle is registered, then the coat-of-arms of Montenegro followed by two serial letters and two serial numbers on the lower side.
-The characters are printed in white on a light-green background.
+Agricultural machines such as tractors have Montenegrin agricultural plates with white characters on a light-green background.
+The plates bear the two-letter code of the municipality where the vehicle is registered followed by the coat-of-arms of Montenegro, with two letters and two digits below.